-The Formosan Subterranean termite, scientifically known as Coptotermes formosanus, is the most destructive termite specie due to its colony size.
-The Formosan termites come from Asia and, arrived in the USA in the 1950s.
-Formosan termite are invasive pests causing hundreds of millions of dollars per year in damage in the United States.
+The Formosan Subterranean termite, scientifically known as Coptotermes formosanus, is the most destructive termite species due to its colony size.
+The Formosan termites come from Asia and arrived in the USA in the 1950s.
+Formosan termites are invasive pests causing hundreds of millions of dollars per year in damage in the United States.

-Formosan termites are classified as subterranean termite, meaning that they establish their colony underground, but Formosan termites differ from other subterranean species with their ability to establish a nest (aerial colonies) or secondary nest above ground as long as it is in the dark, hidden and moist – such as within walls, in attics and trees (even the healthy ones).
-When establishing their colony and living underground, Formosan termites can go as deep as the groundwater table for 1 linear acre.
-Their carton nest is made of termite excrements, chewed wood, and soil.
+Formosan termites are classified as subterranean termites, meaning that they establish their colonies underground.
+However, Formosan termites differ from other subterranean species with their ability to establish a nest (aerial colonies) or secondary nest above ground as long as it is a dark, hidden and moist area such as within walls, in attics and trees (even the healthy ones).
+Their carton nests are made of termite excrements, chewed wood, and soil.

-As in other termite species, Formosan termites’ specie is categorized into 3 castes:
+As with other termite species, Formosan termites’ species is categorized into 3 castes:

 - The workers: eat the cellulose in wood and feed the rest of the colony.

-- The soldiers: protect their colony and are orange-brown with an oval-shaped head (tear drop) with large dark mandibles.
+- The soldiers: protect the colony.
+They are an orange-brown color and have an oval-shaped head (tear drop) with large dark mandibles.

-- The reproductives: also known as alates or swarmers, the future kings and queens of new colonies.
+- The reproductives: also known as alates or swarmers, are the future kings and queens of new colonies.
 They are about 5/16-inch-long (14-15mm) and are yellow.
-They have wings which break off once they found a new area to start a new colony during the swarming season.
+They have wings that break off once they find a new area to start a new colony during the swarming season.

-While the native subterranean species in the USA gather about 1% to 2% termite soldiers, the Formosan termite specie gathers 10% to 15% termite soldiers.
-Because of this significant quantity of termite soldiers, the Formosan specie is the most aggressive specie.
-Formosan termite colonies are often 10 times the size of other Subterranean termite species.
-Indeed, a colony contains millions of termites, and a mature queen can lay up to 3000 eggs a day.
-So, the colony grows fast and is very destructive– the infestation can happen sooner than you would think.
+Native subterranean termite species tend to have fewer soldiers (1 to 2%) than the Formosan termite species (10-15%).
+Due to this significant quantity of termite soldiers, the Formosan species is the most aggressive.
+Formosan termite colonies are often 10 times the size of other subterranean termite species.
+Additionally, a colony can contain millions of termites, and a mature queen can lay up to 3000 eggs a day.
+This means that the colony grows quickly and is very destructive, leading to an infestation sooner than you would think.

-Formosan termites are also more resistant thanks to their ability to build a secondary carton nest in the walls of a structure that do not require to return to the soil like most subterranean termites do and this carton nest hold enough moisture for them during dry periods.
+Formosan termites are also more resistant thanks to their ability to build a secondary carton nest in the walls of a structure.
+This means they do not have to return to the soil like most subterranean termites as their carton nest can hold enough moisture for them during dry periods.

-To travel above ground, Formosan termites leave mud trails, meaning that you can spot them by looking for mud trails or mud tubes – you can find these on walls or in door jams.
-Anything that is connected to some wood attracts termites and they can enter any home through the tinniest holes.
-You can also notice some damages around the windows, but also on PVC pipes because they can chew through non-wooden materials.
-They eat all the wood present in your home, such as furniture, books, doors, walls, wooden frameworks, etc. A piece of wood infested by termites sounds hollow when you tap on it.
+To travel above ground, Formosan termites leave mud trails, meaning that you can spot them by looking for mud trails or mud tubes, found on walls or in door jambs.
+Anything that is connected to wood attracts termites and they can enter any home through the tiniest holes.
+You may also notice damages around the windows, as well as on PVC pipes because they can also chew through non-wooden materials.
+They eat the wood present in your home, whether that be furniture, books, doors, walls, wooden framework etc. A piece of wood infested by termites sounds hollow when you tap on it.

-The Formosan termite specie was transported to the United States in the 1950s by human movements with the transportation of any wooden materials.
-Their presence has widespread ever since to different states via the same way and maybe by hurricane or severe windstorm.
-This specie is now found in Alabama, Arizona, California, Florida, Georgia, Hawaii, Louisiana, Mississippi, North Carolina, South Carolina, Tennessee, Texas, and Virginia.
+The Formosan termite species was transported to the United States in the 1950s by way of human activity and the transportation of wooden materials such as crates and cargo.
+Their presence has been widespread ever since affecting different states through the same way as well as by hurricane or severe windstorm.
+This species is now found in Alabama, Arizona, California, Florida, Georgia, Hawaii, Louisiana, Mississippi, North Carolina, South Carolina, Tennessee, Texas, and Virginia.